kal-kyokya/alx-project-nexus/README.md

 # Project Nexus Documentation

+The project itself is to be found in [this repository](https://github.com/kal-kyokya/Futtech) and the link to the deployed app is [here](https://futtech.kalkyokya.tech/about).
 This Project is a GitHub repository dedicated to documenting major learnings from the ProDev Backend Engineering program.
 This repository serves as a knowledge hub, showcasing understanding of **backend engineering** ```concepts```, ```tools```, and ```best practices``` acquired throughout the program.

 ## Project Objective